abcdan/linty/README.md

 ## Why is there Go code in the repository? 🦫
 I use Go for reading through all the files and calling the Node scripts.
 It's just a simple way to do it.
 I could have used Node for everything, but I felt that Go would be faster for reading through all the files.
 Not sure if it is, but it gets the job done.

+## What is LINTYCHECK? 📝
+We check if the `linty.go` and `linty.js` files are matching the MD5 from the `LINTYCHECK` file.
+You can always disable it by setting `secure` to `false` in the `linty.json` file.
+If it does not match, linty will not run.
+LINTYCHECK can only be updated by `abcdan`.
+If it's last update is by someone else, linty will not run.

 ## Contributing 🙏
 Feel free to open a PR or an issue if you have any suggestions or improvements.
 I'm always open to feedback.
 When it's a simple task, I prefer you open a PR with the changes.
 If it's a bigger change, it's better to open an issue first so we can discuss it.